BlockHedonism/py-celestia-payforblob/README.md

 Send data to the Celestia Network using your own node and a beautiful UI solution.

 To use this solution, you need to run [Celestia Node](https://docs.celestia.org/nodes/light-node/).
+Testing on Blockspace Race and Arabica Node.

 ## UI overview
 https://user-images.githubusercontent.com/110463138/229602395-17ef7580-5522-4db3-9666-4156a56b4834.mp4